takada-at/dify-slack-bot2/README.md

 The bot will respond when you mention it or use a specific emoji to react to a message.

 ### Input Parameters
-When triggered, the bot receives the following data from the event.
+When triggered, `sys.query` contains the original Slack message.
+And the bot receives the following inputs data from the event.

 | Parameter | Description | Type |
 |-----------|-------------|------|